 So… will hormonal birth control use cause you to go blind?

 In short, probably not.
-Amongst adults over age 40, glaucoma incidence is a little less than 2% .
+Amongst adults over age 40, glaucoma incidence is around .
 That means that we can estimate the odds of developing glaucoma later in life to be around 2%, although your personal risk will be higher or lower depending on the type and number of risk factors that you have.
 In the study mentioned above, the odds of developing glaucoma were about double for people who had used HBC for three or more years compared to those who have never used HBC.
 If we accept 2% as a sort of “base risk,” then long-term HBC users would have an approximately 4% chance of developing glaucoma in their 40s or later.

-However, this study did not evaluate other intervals of HBC use besides more than three years or less than three years; consider that women who start hormonal birth control in their early teens can be continuously without their cycle for ten or more years!
+However, this study did not evaluate other intervals of HBC use besides more than three years or less than three years; consider that women who start hormonal birth control in their early teens can be continuously without their natural menstrual cycle for ten or more years!
 Furthermore, without getting a comprehensive eye exam (which folks who do not wear corrective lenses are probably less likely to do), there is no way to know if you have a greater disposition for developing glaucoma based on factors such as eye pressure or optic nerve thickness.

 Opening peoples’ eyes to the benefits of fertility awareness